The Pros of Proana and Promia (Yes, Really)

 WAIT!
 If you are currently trying to navigate the murky waters of disordered eating alone, you’re making this unnecessarily difficult for yourself.
 Having a support system isn’t just helpful for recovery; it’s essential.

 But where do you even begin to fix things?
-Well, if my day-by-day guide to full eating disorder recovery in 100 days was not enough, I would highly recommend contacting me about coaching rates.
+Well, if my day-by-day guide to full eating disorder recovery in 100 days was not enough, I would highly recommend you check out the exclusive FB group.
+Join a bunch of like-minded people, all recovering together from their eating disorders, and watch me go through the 100 days in real time!

 “Proana” and “Promia”